german-gonzalez/networkingworkshop/Lab3Instructions.md

 * Add a default route into the `boundary_access` route table so that packets coming in from the private VPCs, with destinations on the Internet, know to be forwarded via the NAT gateway

+> [!TIP]
+> The propagation of the boundary VPC into the `boundary_access` route table is not strictly needed, as the default route would do that job anyway.
+However, it's worth adding, just so you know its there... not all solutions for customers will be for access to everything.
+Sometimes, they will use this architecture to create shared services VPCs instead.

 * Add a **blackhole route** to the `boundary_access` route table, so that packets coming from one of the private VPCs with a destination of the other private VPC are dropped.

 ### 3. Updating the private_access route table